ElliotBruhl/CequalsCompiler/ReadME.md

       ^: bitwise xor
     3: keywords - all language defined words:
       Note that keywords will be ignored if followed by alphanumeric char: break1 is not a keyword but break+ is a keyword (and then operator).
       var: allocates memory for 64 bit variable value.
 No initial values.
 Adheres to scope.
-Ex: var varName; for 64 bits of memory
-      array: allocates multiple vars contigously.
-Ex: array arrayName 5; for 5*64 bits of memory and arrayName as pointer to element 0
       func: delcares a function in current scope.
 Must return a value.
-Ex: func funcName(param1, param2) {return 0;}
       return: leaves current function and returns value listed afterward.
       while: declares a loop.
-Ex: while(x < 5) {while loop body}
       continue: skips to next iteration in while loop.
       break: jumps out of current loop.
       if: declares a conditional block.
-Ex: if(x == 5) {if body}
       else: optional second part of if statement that will execute if the if statement fails.
-Must construct elif manually.
-Ex: if(x != 0) {...} else {...}
+Must construct else if manually.
     4: separators
     parenthesis: for loop, if, func, or math curly braces: define subscope for loops, if, or funcs